Innmind/documentation/docs/getting-started/orm/development.md

     ->foreach(static fn(User $user) => doStuff($user));
 ```

-Even with you have thousands of aggregates in your storage this code will work because the ORM keeps track of an aggregate as long as _you_ keep it in memory.
+Even if you have thousands of aggregates in your storage this code will work because the ORM keeps track of an aggregate as long as _you_ keep it in memory.

 Usually you won't want to retrieve all aggregates, you need only a subset.
-You could use `#!php $repository->all()->filter()` but this fairly innefficient as it retrieve all aggregates and throw out the ones you don't one.
+You could use `#!php $repository->all()->filter()` but this is fairly innefficient as it retrieve all aggregates and throw out the ones you don't use.

 The best approach is to filter directly at the storage level.
 You do this via the [specification pattern](../operating-system/sql.md#filtering).